Blackinton Historic District: Description

 The historic district is basically linear in character, extending along Massachusetts Avenue west of downtown North Adams and north of the Hoosic River.
-It extends along the north side between Church Hill Road and Wood Street, and on the south side east from Ashton Avenue, to about midway between Wood and Church Hill.
+It extends along the north side between Church Hill and Wood Street, and on the south side east from Ashton Avenue, to about midway between Wood and Church Hill.
 The district includes the surviving brick mill buildings between Massachusetts Avenue and the river, the 1839 Blackinton Company Store, two churches, and the c.
 1850 Greek Revival residence of Sanford Blackinton.
 There are also fine examples of later Victorian architecture, including a Queen Anne/Stick style home built by John P. Blackinton in 1880 across the street from the mill complex.